 Many Roku streaming players require that they are connected to a wall power outlet using the power adapter that came with the device.
-Alternatively, some Roku players (e.g. Roku Express*) and Roku Streaming Sticks can be powered from the USB port on your TV.
+Alternatively, some Roku players (e.g. Roku Express*) and Roku® Streaming Sticks® can also be powered from the USB port on select TVs.

 Most Roku streaming players also have a white light on the front of the device that indicates when the device is ON.
 This article describes what to do if you do not see the video from your Roku player on the TV and the light on the front of the device is OFF.